 Purchase on January 22, 2021: Rs.6,000

-Refunds or chargebacks will be adjusted against your dues in your next OneCard statement, so, Rs.
-7,000 will be reduced from your dues in the statement dt.
-February 01, 2021.
+Refunds are adjusted automatically against dues in your OneCard statement, so in this case, Rs.
+7,000 will be reduced from your dues in the statement dated February 01, 2021.

 Yes, very much!
 The easiest way to avoid paying any interest charges is to pay the Total Amount Due as per your statement before the Payment Due Date. 😎